-We loved that channel b/c of its flexibility but we left it b/c ALL of the Wholesale Lenders forced us to use large Appraisal Management Companies, and we had far too many appraisal issues.
+We loved that channel because of its flexibility but we left it because ALL of the Wholesale Lenders forced us to use large Appraisal Management Companies, and we had far too many appraisal issues.

 We are now in the “Mortgage Banking Channel” where we do underwrite and fund our loans in-house, which of course provides many advantages.